 The Salvation Army administers a number of year round holiday assistance programs.
 Families can get help around Christmas, Thanksgiving, and even Easter.
 Food, meals, gifts, coats, and other assistance is offered to struggling families, seniors, and children who apply on time.
-The Salvation Army does its best to acknowledge national and religious holidays and spread hope year round.
+The Salvation Army does its best to acknowledge national and religious holidays by spreading hope year round.

 Being a national organization that operates in most cities and counties, the Salvation Army tries to recognize all holidays in accordance with local culture and customs, including non-religious holiday observances.
-They try to help the less fortunate during those special seasons, and provide them with food, meals, and gifts, and always while respecting their culture and traditions.
+They try to help the less fortunate during those special seasons, and provide them with food, meals, and gifts.
+All of this is done while respecting their culture and traditions.

 Christmas meals – Usually the demand for assistance is greatest around Christmas time.
 This is when most families are trying to provide food, gifts, and a joyous time for their families and children.
 Oftentimes there is also the ongoing struggle with trying to provide for your family, and pay your regular monthly bills.